What is the CITI Program?

 How will CITI work in the protocol process?

-Instead of principal investigators (PIs) being required to submit the training certificate at the time the protocol is submitted, they will have the flexibility to complete the online training as the protocol is being reviewed for approval.
-CITI accounts will be created along with TOPAZ accounts; "members" (as user are referred in CITI) will receive an e-mail from CITI of the account creation; followed by an e-mail from the TSU CITI administrator of the access credentials.
+Instead of principle investigators (PIs) being required to submit the training certificate at the time the protocol is submitted, they will have the flexibility to complete the online training as the protocol is being reviewed for approval.
+CITI account registration and course assignments are created and completed by the principle investigators.
+Instructions for accessing the CITI website and creating the account are found by clicking on this link.

 Help from CITI